You can report suspected tenancy fraud for council and housing association properties. This can be done anonymously.

 - wrongly claimed succession - when someone who is not entitled tries to take over the tenancy when a tenant dies

-- swapping homes - when two council tenants swap homes without our consent
+- swapping homes - when 2 council tenants swap homes without our consent

-If you commit tenancy fraud or obtain social housing property by deception we may take further action by asking the court for possession of your home.
-We have powers of prosecution to take action against offenders.
+If you commit tenancy fraud or obtain social housing property by deception, we may take further action by asking the court for possession of your home.
+We have powers of prosecution to act against offenders.

 Subletting the whole of your property and / or parting with possession of the property is a criminal offence.
 If you have committed social housing fraud you would need to pay back the profits of unlawful subletting on conviction.